-Whilst we take reasonable care to ensure the suitability and appropriateness of external links presented on our links page and elsewhere on this site, we are not responsible for the content of any pages which may be reached thereby, including (without limitation) any content which might be considered offensive or illegal, or which might contain viruses or otherwise be harmful to the security or integrity of computer systems.
+Whilst we take reasonable care to ensure the suitability and appropriateness of external links presented on our web sites, we are not responsible for the content of any pages which may be reached thereby, including (without limitation) any content which might be considered offensive or illegal, or which might contain viruses or otherwise be harmful to the security or integrity of computer systems.
 Visitors follow any external links entirely at their own risk.

-Some product links on this site are provided in association with Amazon.co.uk.
+Some product links are provided in association with Amazon.co.uk.

 On pages concerned with making credit card payments for goods or services, some basic personal contact information is collected for the purpose of fulfilling the orders placed.

 Our payment provider (Worldpay) does of course also collect personal and financial information for the purpose of completing any payment, directly on their own secure web site.
 Some information regarding the transaction is notified to us by Worldpay, although this does not include any sensitive details of the payment instrument used (such as the credit/debit card number): this information is held only by Worldpay and the banks (theirs and yours).

 If you are a member of the Society, or wish to have access to restricted

 resources (including the online Lord Peter Wimsey Companion), we collect and

 maintain personal details including name, address and email address.

 This information is used to administer membership and to monitor who has

 access to copyright material.
 Any details supplied are only accessible to